ItsCryptic/Crescent/README.md

 We used to have a Discord server, but I'm not going to have too much time to maintain it, so unfortunately I had to delete it.
 It may return.

-Suggestions can be sent to me on Discord at Awesome90#4116
+Suggestions can be sent to me on Discord.

 # Permissions